 The Global Compliance Committee, chaired by the Chief Legal & Corporate Affairs Officer, assesses regulatory and ethical compliance risks for the company from a global perspective and provides strategic direction for the activities of the compliance function.
-On a bi-monthly basis, the Global Compliance Committee reviews the operation of the Compliance Program and follows-up on the results of the reports submitted through the company's Compliance Helpline (whistle-blowing platform).
+On a quarterly basis, the Global Compliance Committee reviews the operation of the Compliance Program and follows-up on the reports submitted through the company's Compliance Helpline (whistle-blowing platform).
 In addition to the Global Compliance Committee, each Zone has its own Local Compliance Committee, which addresses local compliance matters.